pkitszel/markdown-cv/index.md

 ### Project A - C, FreeRTOS, saleae logic analyser
 diagnosing and troubleshooting software, firmware & hardware faults of esp32 microcontroller in audio industry.
 Software transfer protocol reimplementation and adjustments for a new communication channel.
 Abstracting file system over WIFI.

+### Project AED - C, C++, mbed, STM32
+software development as a member of R&D team in Acoustic Event Detection project

 ### Project H - C++14, python3, Tensorflow2
 bugfixing and development of library of an AI-related algorithms